 If you are not going to renew the offer, remember to disable the data, otherwise when the offer ends and, as I previously said, you will start using your prepaid credit to use internet, which will finish very fast!

 That’s all folks.
 I hope you might find this information useful.
 It took me some of my precious time to write down all this information.
 If it has been helpful, please make me happy and share this article with your friends.Did you find this article about how to get internet in your smartphone in Nicaragua helpful?
-Please share it… Click To Tweet
+Please share it with your friend.
+Click To Tweet

 Feel free to comment or ask below!